 1 tablespoon tomato paste

-3 x 14-oz (400-g) cans of chopped tomatoes
+3 x 14 oz (400 g) cans of chopped tomatoes

 1 bunch fresh cilantro, chopped

-lime or lemon wedges and Greek yogurt, to serve
+lime or lemon wedges, to serve

 To serve, add most of the chopped cilantro to the pot and stir.
 Spoon some couscous (see below) onto a plate and spoon the chicken and sauce on top, with a wedge of lemon or lime on the side and a dollop of Greek yogurt and a final sprinkle of cilantro.